act65/act65.github.io/_posts/technical-posts/2020-04-10-requests-for-research.md

 ---
 layout: post
-title: Requests for research from my masters
+title: Requests for research
+subtitle: Some ideas from my masters.
 ---

 To stay sane I needed to write down some of the _actionable_ ideas that occur to me.